 9. Don’t use Bluetooth or WIFI streaming/casting for your computer

-Connecting your audio output via Bluetooth or WIFI streaming or casting causes much higher latency.
+Connecting your audio output via Bluetooth or WIFI casting causes much higher latency.

 Always opt for cabled connections instead to avoid latency.
-You can also try using plugin headphones instead of wireless if you are using headphones and experience lag.
+You can also try using plugged in headphones instead of wireless if you are using headphones and experience lag.

 10. Use a dedicated audio interface for playback rather than a built-in soundcard